 Kor’Thank shot his right hand out toward the sorcerer, contorting his tongue and hissing an arcane phrase.
 Five bolts of lightning flew from his fingers.
 The sorcerer’s expression went from gloating to frightened as he flailed his staff and blurted a counter-spell.

 The staff flipped, twisted, and disappeared behind a boulder.
-Kor’Thank hurdled the rock and scanned the ground.
-His heart stopped.
+After Kor’Thank hurdled the rock and scanned the ground, his heart stopped.

 The gem had shattered.
 Its broken facets lay strewn across the earth.

 Red fog wisped from the shards.
 It briefly formed into a semblance of Bitefighter…and then it vanished.
 Kor’Thank took a half-step back, his mouth working in soundless gasps.
 He wanted to cry, but the tears wouldn’t come.

 His hands dropped to his sides, his head to his chest.
 His massive shoulders heaved and tensed.

 He slowly turned and faced his men, head still bowed.
 His eyes were shadowed by his shoulder-length hair—it had fallen across his face like a necromancer’s hood.

 He brushed past Krul’Dar and stopped before his escort, all of whom were arrayed in a neat line.

 “Which of you was it?” he rasped.
 “Who was tasked with rear security?”

 A lone barbarian stepped forward. “ ’Twas I, my king.
 Patrolman Rok’Th—”